I Am Oum Ry: A Champion Kickboxer’s Story of Surviving the Cambodian Genocide and Discovering Peace

 Oum Ry survived the genocide though much of his family perished.
 He was saved many times from death in Cambodia due to fame, talent, and his resilience, but suffered a life-threatening attack during Southern California’s epic gang violence of the 1990s.
 Earlier, as a refugee in Chicago, Oum Ry worked cleaning hotels, knowing no English.
 Within a few years, he had an investor and opened one of the first kickboxing gyms in the United States, and was raising a daughter, Zochada, who took her first steps in the ring.

-This book is his oral history and includes a historical introduction, maps, photos, and an illustrated section explaining Pradal Serey fighting techniques, some of which Oum Ry developed or invented.
+This book is his oral history and includes a historical introduction, maps, and photos.
 Like Muay Thai, Pradal Serey is used in mixed martial arts and the UFC.
+The book culminates with Oum Ry’s return trip to Cambodia in 2022 with his daughter to reunite with recently discovered family and to pass on Pradal Serey traditions to the next generation.

 ABOUT THE CONTRIBUTORS

-Oum Ry Ban, born in Central Cambodia in 1944, was an international kickboxing champion for many years.
-From 1963 to 1975, Ry fought over 300 times, never getting knocked out, and became one of the most famous people in his country.
+Oum Ry, born in Central Cambodia in 1944, was an international kickboxing champion for many years.
+From 1963 to 1975, he fought over 300 times, winning 250 matches without ever getting knocked out, and became one of the most famous people in his country.
 This was all before the Cambodian genocide, of which most of his family were victims.
 He was persecuted, starved, recruited by rebel factions as a bodyguard, and after the war fled to the border of Thailand, where he lived in the infamous 007 refugee camp.
 In December 1980, his immigration was sponsored by an American pastor and he came to the Chicago area, where he raised a family and learned English by working as a janitor in a hotel.
 In 1987 he founded Long Beach Kickboxing, one of the oldest kickboxing gyms in the United States.
 His gym has been open 6 days a week for the last 33 years, training several kickboxing champions and keeping countless kids out of gangs.

-Addi Somekh is an author, television producer and an instructor of critical thinking at UC Santa Cruz.
+Addi Somekh is an author and an instructor of critical thinking at University of California Santa Cruz.